Weasyl/weasyl/pyramid.md

 -----------

 * Clean up use of log_exc().
 This should really just be a define.log_exc() universally probably.
+* Refactor to get rid of the new define.get_weasyl_session() call.
+It was created to handle a few places (such as signin) where non-view code manipulates the session directly.
 * Handle exceptions thrown prior to the setting of request.weasyl_session
 * Rename weasyl.controllers to `weasyl.views`.
 Wait till after the merge just in case it confuses github.